|Nutrition Facts (per serving)|

 Whether you need a quick dessert or want a flavorful topping for crepes or homemade ice cream, caramelized apples are the perfect recipe.
 The apples are meant to be just ever so slightly sweet, not overpowering and sugary, so they’re versatile in nature.
 Spicy-tart and thoroughly warming, they make a fabulous addition to crepes or homemade ice cream.
 They’re equally at home as an unexpected garnish for mildly spicy grilled chicken or a tropical menu from Martinique.

-- 5 spicy-sweet crisp apples (Jonagold, Crispin, Honeycrisp), peeled and cut into 1/2-inch cubes
+- 5 spicy-sweet crisp apples (like Jonagold, Crispin, Honeycrisp; peeled and cut into 1/2-inch cubes)

 1/2 teaspoon ground cinnamon